Januario Jano | Bio

 In 2020 Januario participated in several group exhibitions both as artist and curator, including the London Grads Now at Saatchi Gallery in London, Departure in Lisbon, and many others.
 In addition, he was one of the speakers at the Loeries Creative Week 2020 in Johannesburg, South Africa.

-Januario Jano also was the recipient of Art Laguna Prize 2016, awarded Business for Art prize and also awarded a grant from the Foundation Gulbenkian for the “180 artists to the south” artist residency program run by Hangar-Center Lisbon.
+Januario has been the recipient of multiple awards, including the Honorary Mention for the QSPA 2022, the Deveron Projects Residency 2022, the Art Laguna Prize in 2016, Business for Art prize, and grant from Calouste Gulbenkian Foundation for the “180 artists to the south” residency program.

-Reflecting on the ideas of home and self, he constantly challenges his approach through history exploration and contemporary narrative catechism within the context of the growing interdependence of the world’s economies, cultures, and populations. he is enthralled with the hypothesis of a delicate balance between fiction and reality, alarmed by the increasing concern over human and non-human coexistence, galvanised by the urge to create time and space feasible correlation.
-In this context the role of the body is pivotal, and its multidimensional representation occurs within the framework of proverbial globalisation and cross-cultural interaction.
+Enthralled with the hypothesis of a delicate balance between fiction and reality, galvanised to explore the relationship between humans and non-humans in time and space.
+In this context, the role of the body is pivotal, and its multidimensional representation occurs within the framework of proverbial globalisation and cross-cultural interaction.

 Research has always been a core element of Jano’s practice.
 It is essential not only for the development of theoretical ideas that underpin his practice, but also for the thorough selection of material, and texture of each work.
 Januario tends to start new projects not with a strictly defined narrative, but rather with an idea that can stretch to accommodate future adjustments and reflections.
 Furthermore, he is intrigued by the possibility of genuine interaction that each piece may have with the audience.
 The element of spontaneity and rawness is deliberately built into his work to allow for discovery, and this renders the work multilayered and multiphasic.